circleci/circleci.test/README.md

 will not have that restriction applied.

-This feature sets the JVM's [SecurityManager](https://docs.oracle.com/javase/8/docs/api/java/lang/SecurityManager.html) and will not work with code that assumes it has control of that class.
+This feature sets the JVM's [SecurityManager](https://docs.oracle.com/javase/8/docs/api/java/lang/SecurityManager.html) for the duration of each test, and will not work when testing code that sets or otherwise assumes it has control of the system `SecurityManager`.

 ## Differences from `clojure.test`
 * supports more than one test reporter at a time